coleslawbrakers/colefamily.page.src/content/posts/2021-07-07/adirondacks.md

 ![mill](mill.jpg)

 We drove up to Plattsburgh, NY a few times during our stay.
 It has a good, walkable downtown and even a few properties available really close to the downtown.
+We had a really great experience with the [local bike shop](http://mauinorth.net/), [coffee shop](http://www.koffeekat.net/), and [card / board gaming shop](https://www.facebook.com/ACGamingSpace), it really feels like the community is getting some great things going.
 The schools in the area are not the best though, with ratings of 3/10 to 5/10.
-We did have a really great experience with the local bike shop, coffee shop, and card / board gaming shop, it really feels like the community is getting some great things going.

 ![plattsburgh](plattsburgh.jpg)